bihealth/sodar-core-legacy/docs/source/dev_project_app.rst

 API documentation for each available base class and mixin for REST API views can be found in :ref:`app_projectroles_api_django`.

+An example "hello world" REST API view for SODAR apps is available in ``example_project_app.views.HelloExampleProjectAPIView``.

 .. note::

     Internal SODAR Core REST API views, specifically ones used in apps provided